rehabstudio/animixer/README.md

 ### **Saving queries and responses to a Firebase Database**

-The repo contains a module called `config.js` in functions which contains all the account information for interacting with firebase real time database.
+The repo contains a module called `config.js` in functions which contains all the account information for interacting with Firebase real time database.
 This will need to be updated to your account credentials.
 This allows you to save info about which animals are discovered to a Firebase Database.

 ## **Authentication**